retro-arcade-games/mame-data-manager/README.md

 ## Why

-Managing MAME information can be challenging because the data is scattered across various files, each with its own format and structure.
+Managing MAME information can be challenging as the data is scattered across various files, each with its own format and structure.
 This fragmentation makes it difficult for users to work with the data effectively.
 MAME Data Manager aims to solve this problem by providing a tool that automatically downloads the latest versions of these files and consolidates all the information into a single, unified database.
 This allows users to access and manipulate MAME data more easily and efficiently.

 ## Running the application

-MAME Data Manager is a Rust-based application that allows you to manage and manipulate MAME-related data.
+MAME Data Manager is a Rust-based application.
 Below are the instructions for running the application by either downloading the binary or running it locally from the source code.

 ### Option 1: Download the Binary